 Tips and F.A.Q.

 Not much -- a cookie cake is essentially a very large chocolate chip cookie, but with decorations that make it more festive!
 So is a Cookie Cake a cake or a cookie?
 It's both!
+Either way, it'll be one of your favorite things this time of year!

 You'll know the your Christmas Cookie cake is done baking when it's golden brown on the edges and the center is set.
 Be careful not to overbake so that it keeps that soft cookie center!